+Boating

-Boating All campers will have the opportunity to go boating at least once during their time at camp.
+All campers will have the opportunity to go boating at least once during their time at camp.
 Daisies and Brownies will go row boating while Juniors and older will go canoeing.
 Campers in aquatic-themed programs will have additional opportunities at the pond.

 Anderson Pond sits entirely on Camp Butternut Springs property so our campers will be the only people using it.

+Showers

-All programs will have a shower time scheduled each day, Showers but it will be camper choice to take a daily shower.
+All programs will have a shower time scheduled each day, but it will be camper choice to take a daily shower.
 All campers will, at minimum, be strongly encouraged to rinse off after swimming.

 If your camper prefers baths at home, we encourage you to have them practice showering independently before attending camp.

+Meals

-Meals Each full day at camp includes three meals and two snacks.
+Each full day at camp includes three meals and two snacks.
 Ample, well-balanced meals with vegetables, fruit, and protein are served at camp; exact menus vary every day of a session.
 Campers will eat in the dining hall for most meals during their session except for cookouts and off-site trips.

-Please do not send food with your camper unless prearranged with the camp director.
+Please do not send food with your camper unless pre-arranged with the camp director.
 All food found in luggage or mail will be collected by camp staff and returned at the end of the session.
 Food in living quarters attracts unwelcome animals and bugs.

 Cookouts

-All campers will cook out at least once per week as part of their program.
-Campers in cooking programs will cook out multiple times.
+At least once per week, all campers will cookout over the campfire with staff supervision and assistance.
+Campers in programs with overnight off-site trips will cook out multiple times.

-Menus are planned by the campers during the week and prepared collaboratively over the campfire with staff supervision and assistance.